Dollar coin (United States): Morgan dollar (1878–1904, 1921, 2021-present)

-Morgan silver dollars, all composed of 90% silver and 10% copper (slightly less silver than sterling silver, 92.5%) containing 26.73g = 0.8595 oz t of pure silver, were struck between 1878 and 1904, with a minting in 1921 and a commemorative minting in 2021.
+Morgan silver dollars, all composed of 90% silver and 10% copper (slightly less silver than sterling silver, 92.5%) weighing 412.5 grains total (0.859375 ozt), and thus 0.7734375 ozt pure silver, were struck between 1878 and 1904, with a minting in 1921 and a commemorative minting in 2021.
 The 1921-dated coins are the most common, and there exists a substantial collector market for pristine, uncirculated specimens of the rarer dates and mint marks.
 Morgan dollars are second only to Lincoln Cents in collector popularity.
 The coin is named after George T. Morgan, its designer.
 Morgan dollars were minted at Philadelphia (no mint mark), New Orleans ("O" mint mark), San Francisco ("S" mint mark), Carson City ("CC" mint mark), and (in 1921 only) Denver ("D" mint mark).
 The mint mark is found on the reverse below the wreath, above the "O" in "DOLLAR".
-Production of the Morgan Dollar began again in 2021 and US Mint officials announced an intention to continue producing them in 2022 and beyond.
+Production of the Morgan Dollar began again in 2021 and US Mint officials announced an intention to continue producing them in 2023 and beyond.

 Peace dollar (1921–1928, 1934–1935, 2021-present)

 Introduced in December 1921 and having the same ratio of silver-to-copper as the Morgan dollar, the Peace dollar, designed by medalist Anthony de Francisci, was promulgated to commemorate the signing of formal peace treaties between the Allied forces and Germany and Austria.
 These treaties officially ended the Allies' World War I hostilities with these two countries.
 In 1922 the Mint made silver dollar production its top priority, causing other denominations to be produced sparingly if at all that year.
 Production ceased temporarily after 1928; original plans called for only a one-year suspension, but this was extended by the Great Depression.
 Mintage resumed in 1934, but for only two years.

 In May 1965, 316,000+ Peace dollars were minted, all at the Denver Mint and dated 1964-D; however, plans for completing this coinage were abandoned, and most of those already minted were melted, with two known trial strike specimens being preserved (for assay purposes) until 1970, when they too were melted, and none released either for circulation or collection purposes.
 It is rumored that one or more pieces still exist, most notably any examples obtained by key members of Congress, the president, or mint officials.
 However, this coin, much like the 1933 $20 gold double eagle (aside from the "exception", sold in 2002 for over $7 million and the 10 found later), is illegal to own and would be subject to confiscation.

 Minting of the Peace Dollar began again in 2021.
-US Mint officials have announced an intention to continue minting Peace Dollars in 2022 and beyond.
+US Mint officials have announced an intention to continue minting Peace Dollars in 2023 and beyond.